Server data from the Official MCP Registry

 scanner failures.

-syslog setup ai-watch-service install
+cortex setup sessions-watch-service install

-syslog setup ai-watch-service check
+cortex setup sessions-watch-service check

-syslog setup ai-watch-service remove
+cortex setup sessions-watch-service remove

 The watcher runs outside Docker because it needs host access to

-~/.claude/projects and ~/.codex/sessions.
+~/.claude/projects, ~/.codex/sessions, and ~/.gemini/tmp.
 It writes to the configured live

-older polling timer so both helpers do not scan the same files.
+disables the older polling timer so both helpers do not scan the same files.

 The optional polling fallback is still available:

-syslog setup ai-index-timer install
+cortex setup sessions-index-timer install

-syslog setup ai-index-timer check
+cortex setup sessions-index-timer check

-syslog setup ai-index-timer remove
+cortex setup sessions-index-timer remove

 Both helpers are deliberately not inside the Docker container.
 Docker Compose owns only the server/query runtime.